mattgallagher92/seven-languages-in-seven-days/README.md

 # Seven languages in seven weeks

-This is my companion repo to the book ["Seven Languags in Seven Weeks"](https://archive.org/details/sevenlanguagesin00tate).
+This is my companion repo to the book ["Seven Languages in Seven Weeks"](https://archive.org/details/sevenlanguagesin00tate).
 I used it to make some thoughts on the languages as I worked my way through the book.

 Check out my thoughts on: